 CRS including fatal or life-threatening reactions can occur following Breyanzi infusion.
 For patients who received one prior line of therapy for large B-cell lymphoma (LBCL), the median time to onset was 4 days (range: 1 to 63 days, with the upper limit due to CRS onset, without fever, reported in one patient).
 For patients who received two or more prior lines of therapy for LBCL, the median time to onset was 4 days (range: 1 to 14 days).
-For patients who received Breyanzi for FL, the median time to onset was 6 days (range: 1 to 17 days).
 Less than half of all patients treated with Breyanzi experienced some degree of CRS (see section 4.8).